India–Iran relations: Infrastructure

-A highway between Zaranj and Delaram (Zaranj-Delaram Highway) is being built with financial support from India.
 The Chabahar port has also been jointly financed by Iran and India.
 India alone plans to invest 20 Billion US dollars towards development of Chabahar port.
 India is helping develop the Chabahar Port, which will give it access to the oil and gas resources in Iran and the Central Asian states.
 By so doing, India hopes to compete with the Chinese, who are building Gwadar Port, in Pakistan's Balochistan.
 Iran plans to use Chabahar for trans-shipment to Afghanistan and Central Asia, while keeping the port of Bandar Abbas as a major hub mainly for trade with Russia and Europe.
 India, Iran and Afghanistan have signed an agreement to give Indian goods, heading for Central Asia and Afghanistan, preferential treatment and tariff reductions at Chabahar.

-Work on the Chabahar-Milak-Zaranj-Delaram route from Iran to Afghanistan is in progress.
+Work on the Chabahar-Milak-Zaranj-Delaram route from Iran to Afghanistan began following a trilateral MoU in 2003.
 Iran is, with Indian aid, upgrading the Chabahar-Milak road and constructing a bridge on the route to Zaranj.
-India's BRO is laying the 213 km Zaranj-Delaram road.
-It is a part of India's US$750 million aid package to Afghanistan.
-The Chabahar port project is Iran's chance to end its US-sponsored economic isolation and benefit from the resurgent Indian economy.
+A highway between Zaranj and Delaram (Zaranj-Delaram Highway) was built with financial support from India; India's BRO laid the 213 km road.
+In January 2009 the road was handed over to Afghanistan by India.

 Along with Bandar Abbas, Chabahar is the Iranian entrepot on the north–south corridor.
 A strategic partnership between India, Iran and Russia is intended to establish a multi-modal transport link connecting Mumbai with St Petersburg, providing Europe and the former Soviet republics of Central Asia access to Asia and vice versa.